jhand1993/Stan_workshop_fall2022/README.md

 >conda env create -f environment.yml.

 Alternatively (or if the environment.yml install method fails), we will be using the following packages:
--PyStan 3.5 (install with pip)
+- PyStan 3.5 (install with pip)
--matplotlib
+- matplotlib
--scipy
+- scipy
--numpy
+- numpy
--corner (install with pip)
+- corner (install with pip)
--JupyterLab or Jupyter Notebook
+- JupyterLab or Jupyter Notebook
--pandas
+- pandas
--nest_asyncio (install with pip).
+- nest_asyncio (install with pip).

 PyStan is compatible with macOS and some Linux distribution, so make sure your computer is compatible before embarking on this workshop.